melezhik/swat/swat-advocacy.md

 * http oriented ( swat tests always expressed in term s of http requests )

-* (^) being a good base for software trobleshooting - as swat "generates" a stearm of http requests in curl utility format, every single step could be reproduced manually _somewhere else_ not having test suite by hand all, provided that you have:
+* (^) being a good base for software troubleshooting - as swat "generates" a stream of http requests in curl utility format, every single step could be reproduced manually _somewhere else_ not having test suite by hand all, provided that you have: